 Endumax, which is similar to aramids such as Teijin Technora and DuPont Kevlar, offer a great combination of both damping and velocity.
 Materials like Endumax have low density so using multiple layers will result in a stiffer and stronger cone with low weight.

 While no single material can be the perfect solution for every speaker diaphragm application, now we might have something that comes close.
 Young’s modulus (the speed of sound through the cone) and the internal damping (the mechanical loss coefficient) parameters of Endumax are off the charts.
-So who makes this
+So who makes this amazing stuff?

 Endumax was developed and manufactured by Teijin Aramid, a subsidiary of the Teijin Group.
 Teijin is a longterm supplier to the speaker industry.
 You may already be using Teijin’s Conex woven aramid fibers for your spiders and the material mixed into the paper pulp by your cone vendor might not be Kevlar but Twaron or Technora (both are comparable para aramids).